Division polynomials for arbitrary isogenies: Recurrences and Relations to

-In the case that $\phi$ is a separable endomorphism with $\iota(\phi) = 0$, Satoh's generalization is defined and the normalization agrees up to a sign of the form $(-1)^{\deg \phi - 1}$.
-Observe that including this sign does not affect \eqref{eqn:ellrec} or \eqref{eqn:ellrec-gen}, nor does it affect the relation to $x$ or the chain rule.
+Recall that for such $\alpha$, one has $a_\alpha = \alpha$, so that the normalizations of Mazur-Tate and Satoh differ by a sign of the form $(-1)^{\deg \phi - 1}$.
+As briefly discussed in the introduction, including this sign does not affect \eqref{eqn:ellrec} or \eqref{eqn:ellrec-gen}, nor does it affect the relation to $x$ or the chain rule.
 It is just a convention.